chunkyguy/chunkyguy.github.io/_posts/2023-09-25-autoresizing-mask.md

 So what can you do with this mask thing?
 Not a lot actually.
 Remember you were supposed to do all the math yourself, and this was just a quick way to make sure your same layout works even when the orientation changes, if that makes sense.
 So to do such a math you would initially calculate the `frame` of a view based on the geometry of the `superview`.
 So whenever the orientation would change it would simply mean the outmost frame (`UIWindow` in this case) `width` and `height` values got swapped.
 So every subview would then adjust their frame accordingly.
 But in some cases you'd prefer to recalculate the `frame` based on the margin from the `superview` - `autoresizingMask` was the way to avoid doing that recalculation.

-Conceptually `autoresizingMask` works with the idea breaking down any layout in 3 components per direction.
+Conceptually `autoresizingMask` works with the idea of breaking down the layout in 3 components per direction.
 So `[left, width, right]` and `[top, height, bottom]`.
 And using `autoresizingMask` we could specify what components don't have a fixed value.

 To illustrate, let's say we know we want a view with some exact offset values from the edges, we could build it like: